top of page

 Conclusion

 While there is nothing wrong with a bifocal, patients often prefer a progressive for the versatility of the vision they provide.
 Depending on a patient's adaptability and visual demands, some progressives will work better than others.
 Don't let a previous failed attempt at progressives sway you from trying again!
 Bifocals do have their uses and at Eye Eye Doc, we can personalize a pros and cons based off your prescription, your visual demands, and what we think would work the best for you.
+For those in Grange and surrounding Katy, TX neighborhoods, we can go over the differences in designs or simply help you decide!

 About the Author